Dataset Standards#

 Data files#

-: root file that aside from raw data it also contains all the metadata of the global dataset and external links to the data in the other files.
-Minari will read this file when a dataset is loaded.additional_data_x.hdf5
+main_data.hdf5: root file that aside from raw data it also contains all the metadata of the global dataset and external links to the data in the other files.
+Minari will read this file when a dataset is loaded.additional_data_x.hdf5: these files contain raw data.
+Each of them is generated after making a checkpoint when collecting the offline data withMinariDataset.update_datasets(env).

 - minari_root